strapi/documentation/docs/user-docs/latest/plugins/strapi-plugins.md

  The Documentation plugin automates documentation for APIs in a Strapi application using the Open API specification version 3.0.1.
 When the Documentation plugin is installed it is available in the admin panel, under the heading plugins.
 The Documentation plugin is available in the in-app Marketplace and the [Strapi Market](https://market.strapi.io/plugins/@strapi-plugin-documentation).
 The Documentation plugin allows you to:

-- open the API documentation
+- open the API documentation,
-- regenerate the documentation
+- regenerate the documentation,
-- restrict access to the documentation endpoint
+- restrict access to the documentation endpoint.

 The Documentation plugin affects multiple parts of the admin panel.
 The table below lists all the additional options and settings that are added to a Strapi application once the plugin has been installed.